 - Serve as a peer mediator on campus, working case by case with student clubs and residence halls.

 - Write and research for the student-run newsletter “In the Alternative” for the Illinois State Bar Association.

 - Pursue internship opportunities both on and off campus.

-- Work with the campus Dispute Resolution Center, conducting training and mediating disputes for local courts, area businesses, schools, churches and more.
+- Work with the campus Dispute Resolution Center, conducting training and mediating disputes for local courts, area businesses, faculty members within schools, churches and more.

 Invest in your future

 Choosing the right college to further your education is a big decision.
 Don’t make it alone.
 North Central’s admission and financial aid team is here to help you design a financial aid solution that works best for you and your family.

 Merit scholarships, grants, loans, campus employment - these are just some of the resources available to you.
 Over 95 percent of students and 100 percent of all eligible students receive aid.
 Let our team partner with you in finding the best value for your special education.